-The use of the airway with a laryngeal mask during pediatric tanning sessions is associated with ease of insertion, patient comfort during general anesthesia with spontaneous or assisted ventilation, as well as a net decrease in procedure time.
+The use of the airway with a laryngeal mask during pediatric tanning sessions is associated with ease of insertion, patient comfort during general anesthesia with spontaneous or assisted ventilation, and a net decrease in procedure time.

-As a laryngeal mask is a supraglottic device, it has been shown to be useful in assisting in the diagnosis of subglottic pathologies.
+As a laryngeal mask is a supraglottic device, it helps assist in the diagnosis of subglottic pathologies.

-Most diagnostic bronchoscopies in adults are performed in spontaneously breathing patients under conscious sedation.
+In adults, most diagnostic bronchoscopies are performed in spontaneously breathing patients under conscious sedation.

 Therefore, general anesthesia is not usually necessary.
-However, certain patients who cannot tolerate the procedure, even with conscious sedation (i.e., excessive gag response or discomfort) may require general anesthesia.
+However, for certain patients who cannot tolerate the procedure, even conscious sedation (i.e., excessive gag response or discomfort) may require general anesthesia.

 A laryngeal mask is an ideal device for establishing an airway.
-It is quite non-invasive and its proper positioning can be easily ensured with the flexible bronchoscope.
+It is pretty non-invasive, and its proper positioning can be easily ensured with a flexible bronchoscope.

 Furthermore, new technologies in diagnostic bronchoscopy can, in specific circumstances, benefit a deeply sedated or even generally anesthetized patient.